keank/Getting-and-Cleaning-Data/README.md

 To load tidydat.txt in R, please use read.table("tidydat.txt",header=TRUE).

 ###Tidiness of Dataset
 The dataset, tidydat.txt, is tidy as per the discussion in https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/.
-The final form is wide and gives the average of each variable for each combination fo the identifiers *subject* and *activity*.
+The final form is wide and gives the average of each variable for each combination of the identifiers *subject* and *activity*.